‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 On Wednesday, Borders was found guilty of all five charges he faced, Cobban was convicted of three out of five and PC Neville was acquitted of all charges.

-None of the seven colleagues in the chat had ever raised any concerns about the posts, and they were only discovered after group member Wayne Couzens was arrested for kidnapping, raping and murdering Sarah Everard in March 2021.
+None of the seven colleagues in the chat had ever raised any concerns about the posts, and they were discovered only after group member Wayne Couzens was arrested for kidnapping, raping and murdering Sarah Everard in March 2021.

-Detectives combing through his phone for evidence found he was in the WhatsApp group, called “Bottle and Stoppers/Atkin’s Puppets”, which contained a total of seven armed officers who had transferred from the Civil Nuclear Constabulary to the Metropolitan Police.
+Detectives combing through his phone for evidence found he was in a WhatsApp group called “Bottle and Stoppers/Atkin’s Puppets”, which contained a total of seven armed officers who had transferred from the Civil Nuclear Constabulary to the Metropolitan Police.

-“There is no evidence that any of the defendants, or the other members of the group, ‘called out’ or challenged any of their co-defendants on receipt of what are said by the prosecution to be the offensive messages,” Prosecutor Edward Brown QC told the court.
+“There is no evidence that any of the defendants, or the other members of the group, ‘called out’ or challenged any of their co-defendants on receipt of what are said by the prosecution to be the offensive messages,” prosecutor Edward Brown KC told the court.

-Members were identified and questioned over messages from 2019 that were deemed to reach the criminal threshold of “gross offence”.
+Members were identified and questioned about messages from 2019 that were deemed to reach the criminal threshold of “gross offence”.

 Cobban, PC Neville and Borders refused to answer questions verbally when interviewed and provided pre-prepared written statements denying any offence.